wunderio/gatsbyjs-poc/README.md

 `theme.js`, in `src/utils` is where all the 'general' theming takes place that's not specific to any particular component.
 The file itself is quite well-commented - so read there - but in general it does the following:

 - Injects global styles that apply site-wide, including normalize.css, 1rem=10px and 1em=16px, sane box-sizing, and very general font-family/line-height importing and applying.
 - Exports a global 'theme' object.
 Its values are roughly analogous to global variables and mixins in sass.
 For example, colours and media queries are defined here.
-This object can be accessed in any styled component by calling `props.theme`, thanks to the <ThemeProvider /> component (which implements React's 'Context' API under-the-hood).
+This object can be accessed in any styled component by calling `props.theme`, thanks to the `<ThemeProvider />` component (which implements React's 'Context' API under-the-hood).
+Note that if a React component that is _not_ a styled component needs to access the theme, this can be achieved by using the `withTheme` higher-order-component, as described [here](https://www.styled-components.com/docs/advanced#getting-the-theme-without-styled-components).

 In components themselves, almost every element referenced in JSX is itself a a styled component.
 Let's take `Title` from `BlogListItem.js` as an example: